EN

 Prepping You for Your Interview at USCIS or US Consulate

-Many of our clients have different needs and timetables in mind before filing their cases with Immigration.
+Many of our clients have different needs and timetables in mind before filing their cases with Immigration, whether they are pursuing Asylum Law, Family-Based Immigration, or a US Citizenship Application.
 Some are ready to relocate faster than others; some need time to close accounts, transfer jobs, or dispose of personal properties.
+Whatever your needs, with careful planning, we can help you reach your stated goals so that your transition into your new US status runs smoothly.

 Prepping You for Your Interview at USCIS or US Consulate